Homejam/Backend-Developer-Assignment-1/README.md

 # Backend Assignment
 Hi! 👋

 Whether you have been sent here by one of our recruitment ninjas, or stumbled upon it by accident, we're excited you're here!
-We are creating the innovative platform for the creatives industry.
+We are creating an innovative platform for the creative industry.

 # The Challenge